 Each aggregate truck shall be equipped with a suitable hitch for connection to the aggregate spreader while unloading.
 The trucks shall avoid contact between the truck body or bed and the aggregate spreader.
 The body or bed of the truck shall be modified, if necessary, to empty cleanly and completely into the receiving hopper of the aggregate spreader.
 No aggregate shall be allowed to spill onto the road surface when the truck is emptying into this hopper.

-Cover Coat.
-Bituminous material for the cover coat shall not be applied until the previous application is acceptable to the Engineer.
+403.12 Cover Coat.
+Emulsified asphalt for the cover coat shall not be applied until the previous application is acceptable to the Engineer.

-At the beginning of each day’s work, no bituminous material shall be applied until there is sufficient cover coat aggregate in the trucks at the work site to completely cover the first application of bituminous material.
-The amount of surface area covered by each successive application of bituminous material shall be determined by the Engineer.
-In no case shall this area be greater than can be covered with cover coat aggregate and given the initial rolling while the bituminous material is still in condition to hold aggregate.
+At the beginning of each day’s work, no emulsified asphalt shall be applied until there is sufficient cover coat aggregate in the trucks at the work site to completely cover the first application of asphalt emulsion.
+The amount of surface area covered by each successive application of emulsified asphalt shall be determined by the Engineer.
+In no case shall this area be greater than can be covered with cover coat aggregate and given the initial rolling while the emulsified asphalt is still in condition to hold aggregate.

-The bituminous material, as specified in Article 1032.06(f)(2), shall be applied uniformly over the surface at the rate specified in the table above, the exact rate to be specified by the Engineer.
-Immediately following the application of the bituminous material, the cover coat aggregate shall be spread over the treated surface at the rate specified in the table above.
+The emulsified asphalt shall be applied uniformly over the surface at the rate specified in the table above.
+Immediately following the application of the asphalt emulsion, the cover coat aggregate shall be spread over the treated surface at the rate specified in the table above.

 The aggregate shall be rolled following spreading.
 A maximum time of five minutes will be allowed between the spreading of aggregate and completion of the initial rolling of the aggregate.
 The rollers shall proceed in a longitudinal direction at a speed less than or equal to 5 mph (8 km/h).
 Each roller will travel over the aggregate a minimum of two times.
 The entire surface shall be rolled immediately with a self-propelled pneumatic-tired roller.
 Rolling shall proceed in a longitudinal direction beginning at the edges and progressing toward the center, overlapping on successive trips by at least 1/2 the width of the roller.
-The aggregate shall then be rolled with a separate pneumatic-tired roller until the aggregate is properly seated in the bituminous material.
+The aggregate shall then be rolled with a separate pneumatic-tired roller until the aggregate is properly seated in the asphalt emulsion.

-Seal Coat.
+403.13 Seal Coat.
 When constructing A-2 or A-3, the seal coat shall not be started until the cover coat immediately preceding the seal coat is completed.

-Application of the bituminous material and aggregate and rolling of the seal coat shall be the same as specified above for the cover coat.
+Application of the emulsified asphalt and aggregate and rolling of the seal coat shall be the same as specified above for the cover coat.

 During the construction period, the Contractor shall maintain the completed work.
 If necessary, the Contractor shall apply additional seal coat aggregate to absorb excess bitumen appearing on the surface and shall repair any areas where pickup has occurred.